Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 reports Hamilton South's median income among taxpayers at $48,644 and average at $67,682.
-These figures align with national averages.
-Rest of NSW has a median of $52,390 and an average of $65,215.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Hamilton South's median income among taxpayers is $48,644.
+The average income is $67,682.
+These figures align with national averages and compare to Rest of NSW's median of $52,390 and average of $65,215.
 Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $52,954 (median) and $73,679 (average).
-According to 2021 Census figures, household, family, and personal incomes in Hamilton South rank modestly, between the 30th and 42nd percentiles.
-Income distribution shows 22.1% of residents earning within the $400 - $799 range, differing from regional levels where the $1,500 - $2,999 category predominates at 29.9%.
+According to the 2021 Census, household, family, and personal incomes in Hamilton South rank modestly, between the 30th and 42nd percentiles.
+In this suburb, 22.1% of individuals fall within the $400 - $799 income range, differing from regional levels where the $1,500 - $2,999 category is predominant at 29.9%.
 Hamilton South has a diverse economic landscape with both lower-income residents (36.9%) and affluent households (28.6%) well-represented.
-After housing expenses, 86.1% of income remains for other expenses.
+After housing costs, 86.1% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income